CleverCloud/documentation/content/doc/applications/elixir/_index.md

 ### Mandatory configuration

-- Get your Elixir version in your console with `$ elixir -v` and set the environment variable **CC_ELIXIR_VERSION** to its value (available versions as of today are the following:
+Get your Elixir version in your console with `$ elixir -v` and set the environment variable `CC_ELIXIR_VERSION` to its value.
+Available versions as of today are the following:

 {{< runtimes_versions elixir >}}